-Commencing after the receipt of regulatory approval in a jurisdiction, we may be required to pay the Licensor a minimum royalty fee with respect to such jurisdiction for each year, or the "Minimum Royalty," in four equal quarterly installments.
+- Commencing after the receipt of regulatory approval in a jurisdiction, we will pay the Licensor a Minimum Royalty with respect to such jurisdiction for each year, in four equal quarterly installments.
 The Minimum Royalty will be 13% of the projected net sales in such jurisdiction for each such year.
 The projected net sales will be an amount mutually agreed between us and the Licensor for the first such year.
-For each ensuing year after the first year, the projected net sales will be the number of Licensed Products sold in such jurisdiction in the prior year, as adjusted for the expected market growth and, for each year through the tenth year, as increased by up to an additional 7%.
+For each ensuing year after the first year, the projected net sales will be the number of Licensed Products sold in the prior year, as adjusted for the expected market growth and, for each year through the tenth year, as increased by up to an additional 7%.
 In the event of a dispute between us and the Licensor regarding the determination of the expected market growth or the additional growth percentage, the License Agreement provides for resolution by an independent third party.
-At the end of each quarter, if the quarterly installment of the Minimum Royalty is less than 13% of the actual net sales of Licensed Products in such jurisdiction for such quarter, or the "Actual Royalty," we will pay Licensor the difference between the quarterly installment of the Minimum Royalty and the Actual Royalty.
-The royalty fee rate will be reduced from 13% to 3% upon the expiration of the patent portfolio covered by the License Agreement.
+At the end of each quarter, if the quarterly installment of the Minimum Royalty is less than the Actual Royalty (equal to 13% of the actual net sales of Licensed Products for such quarter) in such jurisdiction, we will pay Licensor the difference between the quarterly installment of the Minimum Royalty and the Actual Royalty.
+The royalty fee rate will be reduced from 13% to 3% upon the expiration of the patent portfolio covered by the License Agreement. - We will promptly upon adding an individual as a new end user, obtain and record as much of the anonymized demographic information of such end user as may be lawfully and reasonably collected; continuously cause all data acquired from the Licensed Products to be automatically transmitted in real time, anonymously; and retain all of the anonymized demographic information and any data acquired from the Licensed Product in a single anonymized database.
+We will, on behalf of the Licensor, establish and continuously maintain the database containing this anonymized information.
+While the anonymized data will be owned by the Licensor, we will own during the term of the License Agreement the personally identifiable data, including health data, collected by us.
+In addition, the Licensor will provide us with certain of the data acquired from the Licensed Products.